 Our Music Ministry programs support your connection to Spirit through many creative outlets.
 Our Sonoran Desert Players and Desert Players Choir sing uplifting special music, write and perform skits for our annual Pledge Campaign and Volunteers’ Dinners, and even put on our brand of “pageants” for the holidays.
 Our SDCSL House Band gather for monthly special music and host Joyful Noise Open Mic Night, where members of the community can share and engage in creative expression of all kinds.
 Everyone is welcome to join our creative programs!
 No audition necessary.
 Please use our Contact Page to get in touch with our Music Director.

 In light of the COVID-19 pandemic, we could no longer host in-person events.
 This presented us with a tremendous opportunity.
 We joined Facebook to create “WEDS!
 NITE!
-LIVE!”, our weekly live concert hosted by Music Director Heather O’Day, and now features special guests like members of the music team, our open mic participants, and podcast-style interviews with New Thought musicians from all over the US and Canada.
+LIVE!”, our weekly live concert hosted by Music Director Heather O’Day, which featured special guests like members of the music team, our open mic participants, and podcast-style interviews with New Thought musicians from all over the US and Canada.

 There is a great African proverb that guides Heather’s simple philosophy about being a musician: “If you can walk, you can dance; if you can talk, you can sing.”
 Heather encourages people from all walks of life to express themselves through music, rhythm, movement, poetry, and magic.
 She was raised in a Catholic choir loft but has found her true spiritual home with the teachings of Ernest Holmes and Science of Mind.
-Since joining the family at SDCSL, Heather has written and self-produced 2 studio albums of original New Thought music and spiritual chants, and has plans to launch the 3rd installment at the end of 2020.
+Since joining the family at SDCSL, Heather has written and self-produced 3 studio albums of original New Thought music and spiritual chants.
 Heather O’Day has 30 years of experience and training, and holds a B.M. in Opera Performance from the University of Arizona.

 Drummer and sound engineer Stephen Anthony has over 40 years’ experience playing in traditional faith churches, but he has found a new way of thinking and a new way of life in New Thought.
 He is the founder of SonLight Studio in northern CA, and relocated to Tucson, AZ in 2002.
-He has performed, recorded and produced a wide variety of music styles throughout the state of AZ in various bands, most recently, Mass Transit (yacht rock, Motown and soft rock).
+He has performed, recorded and produced a wide variety of music styles throughout the state of AZ in various bands, most recently, Mass Transit (yacht rock, Motown and soft rock) and ROK 1016 (modern metal) with his partner, Heather O'Day.
 His drum rudiments program, “Practice to Groove,” was endorsed by Ed Shaughnessy, drummer of The Tonight Show Band (Johnny Carson).
 He is a proud veteran of the US Air Force.
 SDCSL Music Team is delighted to have Stephen not only as a lyrical, expressive drummer but also as a helping hand with live and recorded sound at the Sanctuary.

 We thank Eric for his love, light, guidance and energy to plant the seeds of what the Music Ministry has become today.
 Namaste and farewell.